nicm42/100-days-of-code-v2/log4.md

 **Day 86: 18th October 2021**
 I updated the code so the highscores only showed when you got a 2.0 ratio.
 And then found that whenever you click the button to view scores, the opportunity comes to post the scores.
 Having thought about ways round it, the only thing I could think of was to remove the button.
 No one will notice it's absence since they'll never know it was there in the first place.
 I tried it in a couple of browsers and then fiddled with the CSS a bit with the focus states.
 And then found it can't connect to the database on my phone.
 I don't know why.

+**Day 87: 19th October 2021**
+I fixed a couple of tests that were failing because I'd updated the props on those components.
+And then started on testing everything I'd added to interact with the database.
+I added some bits to mock the server, then realised I wasn't sure where to add that or how to test the await block.
+I ended up doing some testing of the text on the new bits, because I at least knew how to do that.
+The rest I can look into again tomorrow.